dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 ### Sample overview

-Always check the samples, In this case, the full data includes some ROIs/AOIs that we do not need for the analysis so we can do some filtering before QC.
+Always check the samples, Make sure you keep only the segments that you care for.
+In this case, the data is pre-filtered, glomerulus regions are complete, whereas tubules are split by expression of PanCK, which expression is related to distal versus proximal tubules.

 ``` r
 library(networkD3)